samvantran/angular-s3-crud-app/readme.md

   }
 });
 ```
-You can access your uploads using a URL: http://yh.interview.s3.amazon.com/YOURNAME/filename.jpg.
+You can access your uploads with a URL: http://yh.interview.s3.amazon.com/YOURNAME/filename.jpg.
 You could, for example, use it in an anchor tag or as the src attribute in an img tag:
 ```html
 <img src="http://yh.interview.s3.amazon.com/YOURNAME/filename.jpg">
 ```